-Coronavirus Digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022
+Coronavirus digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022

 On September 30, Japan had called off all states of emergency and quasi-emergency that had been in place for a considerable time in 2021.

-COVID-19 infections in the country crossed the 1,000 mark on Tuesday for the first time in over three months.
+COVID-19 infections in the country crossed the 1,000 mark on Tuesday for the first time in more than three months.

 Okinawa is among the worst-affected parts of the nation.